Arrive in Lima at any time. On arrival you will be picked up and transferred to your hotel. The day is free to spend at leisure.

-*Please note: those who have pre-booked and purchased the "1-day Inca Trail" hiking option will disembark the train at km 104 to begin the trek.
+*Please note: those who have pre-booked and purchased the "1-day Inca Trail" hiking option (based on permit availability) will disembark the train at km 104 to begin the trek.
 The trail rises steeply up into the mountains and will take hikers past the archaeological sites of Wiñay Wayna and Inti Pata, where the local guide will provide insights into the fascinating culture of the Incas en route to the trek's culmination at the Sun Gate.
 Enjoy a packed lunch along the way and reach the Sun Gate in the late afternoon with a chance for a preliminary exploration of Machu Picchu before the guided tour on Day 10.

 Transfer by bus from Machu Picchu to Aguas Calientes to rejoin the group and spend the night in a hotel.
 If time permits, take an optional visit to the nearby hot springs to soak the sore muscles.